Attraction 23 / 50

 People Buried at the Mausoleum

 Many emperors were buried here, among them Augustus himself, Tiberius, Caligula and Claudius.
-The last person to be buried in the mausoleum was emperor Nerva in A.D.
-98. The next emperor, Trajan, was buried at the base of the Trajan Column and his successor, Hadrian, built a new mausoleum, now the Castel Sant'Angelo.
+The last person to be buried in the mausoleum was Emperor Nerva in 98 AD.
+The next emperor, Trajan, was buried at the base of the Column of Trajan and his successor, Hadrian, built a new mausoleum, now the Castel Sant’Angelo.

 Today's Ruins

-Today only the brick core is left of what once was one of the most sacred of all monuments in Rome.
-This is the result of several sackings, neglect and its use in the middle ages as a fortress.
+Today, only the brick core is left of what was once one of the most sacred of all monuments in Rome.
+The ruins are even overgrown with plants.
+This is the result of several sackings, neglect and its use in the Middle Ages as a fortress by the Colonna family.
 It was later even used as a vineyard, garden and theater.
-Archeological excavation only started in 1926, largely led by Mussolini, who identified himself with Augustus.
+Archaeological excavation only started in 1936, largely led by Mussolini, who identified himself with Augustus.